 Depending on the state you are in, locals serve different variations of baião de dois, which will rely on the local weather and ingredients, but they’re all tasty.

-Besides rice and black-eyed peas, baião de dois is also made of beef jerky, curd cheese, bacon, onions, garlic, and oil.
+Besides rice and black-eyed peas, baião de dois is also made of pork, curd cheese, bacon, onions, garlic, and oil.

 Pssst: Check out my Brazilian pantry on Amazon!